h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

     <img src="assets/stradegy-matrix.png" width="505" height="490">
 </p>

-As noted above, models for image classification that result from a transfer learning approach based on pre-trained convolutional neural networks are usually composed of two parts:
+As noted above, models for image classification that result from a transfer learning approach based on pre-trained convolutional neural networks are usually composed of two parts.

-1. **Convolutional base**, which performs feature extraction from an input (image).

-2. **Classifier**, which classifies the input image based on the convolutional base's features.

 When it comes to the Classifier one can follow several approaches when building the Classifier.
 For example:

 > **Global Average Pooling**: In this approach, instead of adding fully connected layers on top of the convolutional base, we add a global average pooling layer and feed its output directly into the softmax activated layer.
 Lin et al. (2013) provides a detailed discussion on the advantages and disadvantages of this approach.